michaelarg/clAIre/README.md

 - TensorFlow and video footage.
 - Get the car to follow a path.
 - Learn it to stop for a traffic light.
+- Adapt accelerometer to measure G Force of collision.
+Ultimately understand the accelerometer and G Force better.

 [linkname](https://youtubevideourl)